 Some have high calories, thus increasing your calorie intake rather than reducing it.

-So, we’ve hand-picked 15 best fruits for weight loss that are low in calories and will keep your hunger satiated.
+So, we’ve hand-picked the 15 best fruits for weight loss that are low in calories and will keep your hunger satiated.

-What Fruits Are Best For Weight Loss?
+What Fruits Are Best for Weight Loss?

 With so many fruits available in the market, it can feel overwhelming to choose the best fruit for weight loss.